ClarksonAutoGrader/AutoGrader/README.md

 2. Then follow instructions to download and install the [Google Plugin for Eclipse 4.6 (Neon)](https://developers.google.com/eclipse/docs/install-eclipse-4.6).

-3. In Eclipse, Help > Eclise Marketplace, install Apache IvyDE.

-4. Clone this Git repository in Eclipse.
+3. Clone this Git repository in Eclipse.

 ### Contributing